 Posted on Sunday, November 20, 2016

-Diamond stud earrings are often the first piece of diamond jewelry bought for a loved one after the engagement ring.
-Studs are an ideal gift to celebrate one of life’s special milestones like birthdays, anniversaries or birth of a child.
+The first piece of diamond jewelry bought for a loved one, after the engagement ring, are usually diamond stud earrings.
+Studs are an ideal gift to celebrate one of life’s special milestones like birthdays, anniversaries or the birth of a child.

-When shopping for diamond studs the criteria used to choose your diamonds should be similar to those used when shopping for an engagement ring however it is quite common for diamond stud buyers to choose slightly lower color and clarity in order to make the dollars go a little further and acquire larger diamonds.
+The criteria used to buy diamond stud earrings is similar to those used when shopping for an engagement ring however it is quite common for buyers to choose slightly lower color and clarity in order to make the dollars go a little further and acquire larger carat stones.

 Carefully selected bright, eye-clean diamonds that do not show yellow to the naked eye, from a trusted dealer should work very nicely.